lucasespinosa28/IdeamarketBounty/README.md

 # IdeamarketBounty

-this project has two contracts that allow you to implement a reward contract with a stopwatch and store their results
+this project has two contracts that allow you to implement a reward contract with a timer and store their results

 1- contract storage will be used to store every bounty created